Plato's Retreat

-Plato's Retreat was a swingers' club catering to heterosexual couples and bisexual women.
+Plato's Retreat was a heterosexual swingers' club catering to couples.
 From 1977 until 1985 it operated in two locations in Manhattan, New York City, United States.
-The first was the former location of the Continental Baths, a gay sex club that also showcased artists who went on to great success including Bette Midler, Barry Manilow, and Melissa Manchester.
+The first was the former location of the Continental Baths, a gay bathhouse that also showcased artists who went on to great success including Bette Midler, Barry Manilow, and Melissa Manchester.

 Establishment

 In 1976, Larry Levenson, a high school friend of Al Goldstein and a former fast-food manager who was selling ice cream at Coney Island, was introduced to the swinging lifestyle by a woman he met at a bar.
 After organizing swinging parties himself for a time, he opened a club "for swingers" in 1977, in the basement of the Kenmore Hotel on East 23rd Street between Lexington and Third Avenue (145 E 23rd St), and called it "Plato's Retreat."
 The same year, he moved it to the basement of the Ansonia Hotel, an early 20th-century building on 2109 Broadway between West 73rd and West 74th Streets on the Upper West Side of Manhattan.
 The hotel used to house the Continental Baths, a gay bathhouse where singer Bette Midler, often accompanied by Barry Manilow on a baby grand piano, first became a national figure.